Reviewed By: Dr. Kurt Kloss, MD

 How Soon After Unprotected Sex Should I Get Tested?

 With more than 80 million new cases of sexually transmitted diseases occurring every year in the United States, one cannot but be too careful when sexually active.
 The American Sexual Health Association explains that one in two sexually active American will contract an STD by the time they reach the age of 25 years.
 While cases are on the rise, exponentially, surveys show that only 12% of young sexually active American were tested last year.
 The Centers for Disease Control and Prevention adds that undiagnosed sexually transmitted infections are causing infertility in 24,000 women yearly.
 Undiagnosed STDs that remain untreated lead to numerous health complications, with some being life threatening.
-It is essential to be tested part of a routine checkup.
+It is essential to get STD testing as part of a routine checkup.
+There are also at home STD testing kits to make testing even more available and convenient.

 If you are sexually active and have been engaged in a sexual act (oral, vaginal or anal); then, you need to evaluate what has happened.
 First, having unprotected sexual contact can always put you at risk of contracting an STI, especially if you are unsure of the status of your partner.
 Second, having numerous partners or having sexual contact with a partner who has numerous partners will put you at risk as well.
 Third, not knowing the sexual health of your partner will keep you at high risk for such sexual infections.
 So, if you have been engaged in any of the above listed risky sexual behavior; then, you have the right to be worried.
 Wisdom, in that specific case, will require you to understand everything about getting tested for STDs.
 Timing is essential when you are dealing with such infections. being tested too early can lead to false results, while being tested too late can cause complications and further spread of the infections to your partner(s).